 Got him into the nearest pick-up area.
-That was when his oxygen got down into the red zone.
-He said that he won’t survive this, that the drugs aren’t working properly, that something was wrong.
+That was when his oxygen got down into red zone.
+He said, he won’t survive this.
+He said, the drugs aren’t working properly, that something was wrong.
 Then… I swallow.

 Then, uh… He screamed!
 He screamed for three minutes straight.
-It was, it was , uh nauseating.
+It, it was , uh nauseating.
 It must have hurt so badly.
-He screamed for his mother… I – I- Oh, God…
+He screamed for his mother… I – I-

 Take your time… It must have been hard to listen to a man dying.

 I cannot hold back, to my surprise – I sob.